andeugeni/marketpulse/README.md

 ## Data Pipeline

-- **Ingestion:** Two workers pull from external sources: `reddit_worker` queries several subreddits via the Arctic Shift API for posts referencing tracked tickers every 6 hours; `price_worker` polls the Finnhub API for price quotes every 5 minutes during market hours.
+- **Ingestion:** Two workers pull from external sources: `reddit_worker` queries several subreddits via the Arctic Shift API for posts referencing tracked tickers every 6 hours; `newsapi_worker` polls the NewsAPI API for news stories related to these stocks; `price_worker` polls the Finnhub API for price quotes every 5 minutes during market hours. `newsapi_worker` and `reddit_worker` are combined into `ingestion_worker` to not violate my limited tier on Railway.
 Both parse relevant fields and publish JSON payloads to a Redis Stream hosted on Upstash.
-- **Processing:** `price_consumer` reads from the prices stream and writes snapshots to PostgreSQL. `sentiment_consumer` reads from the sentiment stream, scores each post using VADER, and writes the result to PostgreSQL.
+- **Processing:** `price_consumer` reads from the prices stream and writes snapshots to PostgreSQL. `sentiment_consumer` reads from the sentiment stream, scores each post using VADER, and writes the result to PostgreSQL. `news_consumer` also reads from the sentiment stream and writes to PostgreSQL.
+The last two are combined into combined_consumer, once again, to not need to pay extra for my Railway subscription.
 - **Storage:** Supabase-hosted PostgreSQL.
 Two core tables: `price_snapshots` and `sentiment_records`, both indexed on `(symbol, captured_at DESC)` for efficient time-series queries.
 - **Serving:** FastAPI exposes REST endpoints for historical price and sentiment data, and a WebSocket endpoint for live price updates during market hours.
 All services in the ingestion and processing layers are deployed on Railway.
 - **Frontend:** React/Vite app hosted on Vercel.
 Displays a dual-panel chart (price area chart + hourly sentiment bar chart) alongside stat cards and a live sentiment feed.
 Consumes the FastAPI REST and WebSocket endpoints.